ActiveLearn Secondary: Purchase Terms and Conditions

 10.5.
 You must promptly inform Pearson in the event of any claim by a third party received by you in relation to the Services and you must comply with Pearson's reasonable requests in relation to such claim.

 11.1.
 Your Agreement and subscription commences on the date we accept your order and continues for a period of 12 months from that date or such other period of time indicated on the product.
 We will confirm when we have accepted your order by providing you with confirmation and/or giving you access to the Services.

 11.2.
 If you have purchased a rolling annual subscription service, the Agreement will renew automatically for further periods of 12 months each unless either of us gives the other at least 30 calendar days' prior written notice before the end of the then current subscription period that it does not want to renew the Agreement.
 In all other cases, the Agreement will end automatically at the end of your subscription period.

-11.3.
-If you are a consumer you have the statutory right to cancel your order at any time within 14 working days of submitting your order and receive a full refund, provided that you have not started using the Services.
+11.3 If you are a consumer you have the statutory right to cancel your order at any time within 14 days after the day on which we accept your order and to receive a full refund, provided that you have not started using the Services.
 Please notify us by email at email@example.com if you wish to cancel your subscription.

 11.4.
 Either of us may terminate the Agreement by notifying the other in writing if the other materially breaches any of the terms of the Agreement and fails to remedy that breach (if capable of remedy) within 14 days of the notice of the breach.

 11.6.
 We may terminate your Agreement by giving you 30 calendar days' notice (or less where we have an urgent business need) if we discontinue the Services.
 In that event, we may offer you a pro rata refund for any remaining subscription period or a replacement product.